 Instructions

-- In a large bowl, mix together the flour, cocoa powder, salt, baking powder, and baking soda.
+- Mix the flour, cocoa powder, salt, baking powder, and baking soda in a large bowl.
 Set it aside.

-- In a separate bowl, whisk together the sourdough starter, eggs, vanilla, oil, milk, and sugars.
+- Whisk together the sourdough starter, eggs, vanilla, oil, milk, and sugars in a separate bowl.

 - Pour the wet mixture into the flour mixture and fold gently for a minute before pouring over the hot coffee.